ACD:

 VOICE OVER INTERNET PROTOCOL, VOICE OVER IP (VoIP):

-Internet Protocol.
-The IP address assigned to the user’s telephone number
+using the Internet Protocol.
+The IP address assigned to the user's

 - W -